Ovarian stem cell

 Ovarian stem cells are oocytes formed in ovarian follicle before birth in female mammals.
-They do not form post-natally, and are depleted throughout reproductive life.
-In humans it is estimated that 500,000–1,000,000 primordial follicles are present at birth, decreasing rapidly with age until roughly age 51 when ovulation stops, resulting in menopause.
-The origin of these oocytes remains under discussion.
-The publication of a study in 2004 proposing germ cell renewal in adult mice sparked a debate on the possibility of stem cells in the postnatal ovary.
-An increasing number of studies suggest that stem cells exist within the mammalian ovary and can be manipulated in vitro to produce oocytes, but whether such ovarian stem cells have the potential to differentiate into oocytes remains uncertain.
+Interest has recently been devoted to OSCs (ovarian stem cells), whose isolation from female ovaries, followed by their in vitro culture, led to their maturation to OLCs (oocyte-like cells), namely, neo-oocytes comparable to viable eggs suitable for IVF.
+Translation of these data to FP clinical application creates new hope in the treatment of infertility.

 History

 1870s

 Studies performed on humans, dogs, and cats revealed that oocyte production stops shortly after birth.
 If this is true, it would mean that females have a finite number of oocytes that are formed before they are born.

 1920s

 Studies demonstrated that 'new' oocytes could be produced after damage to the fowl ovary.
 Additional research demonstrated that rats which had one ovary removed before puberty produced the same number of mature eggs as healthy rats.
 This would suggest that some compensatory mechanism is at work; an increase in immature follicle development could have occurred, or post-natal oogenesis may have been activated.
 However, such theories were merely speculative.